hugsy/gef/docs/index.md

 The rule is simple, provide a (substantial) contribution to `GEF`, such as:

-   1. Submitting a Pull-Request for a new feature/command
+   1. Submitting a Pull-Request for a new feature/command.
-   1. Submitting a Pull-Request for a new architecture support
+   1. Submitting a Pull-Request for a new architecture support.
-   1. Or sending a relevant issue request (like a bug, crash, or else)
+   1. Or sending a relevant issue request (like a bug, crash, or else).

 Poke me on the IRC `##gef` channel about it, and next time we meet in person (like at a conference), I'll be happy to pay you a beer.

-I do also accept beers if you think that the tool is cool :wink:
+I do also accept beers if you think that the tool is cool! :wink:

 Cheers :beers:

-# Happy hacking #
+# Happy Hacking #